 - To ensure that the roaches don’t find their way into your home and make themselves comfortable again, locate any entryways and holes.
 Seal up these holes and make sure the gaps under doorways are not large enough for a few roaches to slip through.

 Precautions to Take While Using Diatomaceous Earth

-- Use a mask.
-If inhaled, it can dry out your airways and cause irritation.
+- Use a mask; if inhaled, it can block your airways and cause irritation.